soma00333/profile/docs/behavioral_questions.md

         <ul>
           <li>I am satisfied with my current job and am not actively seeking.</li>
           <li>However, I have clear vision and career goals.
 I am always open to new opportunities that can help me grow and succeed.</li>
-          <li>I am waiting for the right opportunity to move to the United States and receive help with my visa support.</li>
+          <li>I am waiting for the right opportunity to move to the US and receive help with my visa support.</li>
         </ul>
       </td>
     </tr>